kabisa/kudo-o-matic-frontend/README.md

 #### Jenkinsfile
 The Jenkinsfile is a file in the root of your Git project where you can define steps.
 The steps can be basic bash commands that are being run in the node's workspace.
-It doesn't have to be called _Jenkinsfile_, the filename of the Jenkinsfile can be define in the pipeline configuration in Jenkins.
+It doesn't have to be called _Jenkinsfile_, the filename of the Jenkinsfile can be defined in the pipeline configuration in Jenkins.
 In this project we named the file _Mobilebuild_ for the mobile ci builds.

 ### Fastlane + HockeyApp